BYUcs236ta/cs236_Decker_Goodrich/Lab2b.md

 ```

 `TODO:  write DatalogProgram, Rule, and Parameter classes.
 Your classes must include an empty constructor, setter, getter, adder, and toString() methods.
-Take a screenshot of each class (s1, s2, s3)`
+Take a screenshot of each class (s1, s2, s3).
+Parameter will not have an adder`

 ##### Hint: Use your IDE to generate the setters, getters, and constructor